Accident at Work Claim

 Step 4: Negotiation

 In some cases, the responsible party may accept liability, allowing us to proceed directly to compensation negotiations.
+Most personal injury claims settle out of court in this way.
 However, if they dispute your claim, we’re fully prepared to escalate the matter to court.

 Step 5: Court proceedings (where necessary)